bryanjswift/bryanjswift.github.com/about/index.markdown

-Most recently I've been working on [Lynr](https://www.lynr.co) and while I'm super proud to have launched it, my business partner [Darrell](http://darrellwhitelaw.com) and I haven't been overwhelmed by the number of people flocking to use our product and it isn't quite paying the bills yet so I'm looking for paying work.
-I'm easy to get in touch with via [email](mailto:mail@bryanwrit.es).
-My work history is also easy to see, just head over to [my resume](/resume).
+Most recently I've been working on [Lynr](https://www.lynr.co) and while I'm super proud to have launched it, my business partner [Darrell](http://darrellwhitelaw.com) and I haven't been overwhelmed by the number of people flocking to use our product and it isn't quite paying the bills yet so I'm occaisionally taking on contract work.
+If you're interested I'm easy to get in touch with via [email](mailto:mail@bryanwrit.es).
+My work history is also easy to see, just head over to [my resume](/resume/).